Every good company wants to provide excellent customer service, but it’s not always easy to balance that with other business needs and goals.

-As a marketing professional I always keep this in mind: with the variety of choices customers now have, the supply/demand model is now flipped around putting the power in consumers’ hands.
+As a marketing professional I always keep this customer service quote in mind.
+The variety of choices customers now have has flipped the supply-demand model, putting the power in consumers’ hands.
 It is now about knowing what the consumer wants and serving them, or they will find what they are looking for elsewhere.

-What I have always liked about this quote is that no matter how big of an organization someone has, everyone lives by this rule.
-It is the great equalizer, and the law that can humble any human being, no matter how protected they think they are on their perch.
+What I have always liked about this customer service quote is that no matter how big of an organization someone has, everyone lives by this rule.
+It is the great equalizer and the law that can humble any human being, no matter how protected they think they are on their perch.
 Take Blackberry for example.
 They went from controlling half the world’s smartphone market to being rendered completely irrelevant, and from a profit of almost $2 billion to a $5.8 billion deficit, all within five years.
-The fascinating beginning to this downfall occurred 24 hours after Steve Jobs unveiled the first iPhone, when the CEO of Blackberry famously stated “It’s OK, we’ll be fine.”
+The fascinating beginning to this downfall occurred a day after Steve Jobs unveiled the first iPhone, when the CEO of Blackberry famously stated, “It’s OK, we’ll be fine.”

-We know if our customers are raving fans: good news will spread about Continue Good.
+We know our customers are raving fans when good news spreads about our business.
 We believe raving fans are better than any type of internet marketing.
-I have personally been a raving fan, and I couldn’t stop telling my friends about this company.
+I have personally been a raving fan about a company and I couldn’t stop telling my friends about them.
 Raving fans are contagious in the best way.
-If you inspire your company’s culture to expect nothing less than creating raving customers, it will put the needed weight on customer service and how you interact with your customers.
-Leaving customers with awe in their eyes, joy in their hearts, and a burning fire to spread your message is what Continue Good defines as our raving customer.
+If you inspire your team to do nothing less than turn your best customers into raving fans, it will put the needed expectations on customer service and on how you interact with your customers.
+Customers who leave with awe in their eyes, joy in their hearts and a burning fire to spread your message is what we define as a raving fan.

-My favorite quote is “ease your customers pain.”
+My favorite customer service quote is, “ease your customers pain.”
 This relates to understanding 100% who our ideal client is and solving the problems they face.
 By dealing with successful professional women, we are truly aware of the restrictions on their time being their main “pain.”
-By opening when they need us, sourcing their perfect outfit, and offering an alterations service, their visits and phone calls to us are limited, reducing any impact choosing a dress has on their day to day job.
+By opening when they need us, sourcing their perfect outfit and offering an alterations service, their visits and phone calls to us are limited, reducing any impact choosing a dress has on their day-to-day job.

 I believe whether your customers are wholesale or retail, how you treat them is the number one priority!
 Without repeat customers who feel appreciated, your business will not thrive.
 I also believe in the Southwest Airlines theory that how you treat your employees is how they will treat your customers.
 Both are vital to a successful business!

-I created this quote myself.
+I thought of this customer service quote myself.
 It is meant to remind myself and other people in my company that whenever a customer contacts us, it is a blessing even if that customer made contact to file a complaint.
 After all, each complaint provides us with insight on how we can improve the company.
 So in my company, we make sure that every customer is approached with an attitude of thankfulness.
-Even when a customer is being irate, we take it as meaning the customer cares that much about our company that he/she reacts that much due to our shortcoming or mistake.
+Even when a customer is being irate, we take it as meaning the customer cares that much about our company that they react that much due to our shortcoming or mistake.
 A thankful approach is the best way to converse with customers.

-In any service business, your sole job is to make your client or customer's life easier.
+In any service business, your sole job is to make your customer's life easier.
 While there may be only one way to perform a task, there are a million ways to work with the customer.
 Find a way to work with the customer that makes their life easier.
-Speak simply, explain thoroughly, listen fully, respond promptly, and break the standard workflow when needed.
-If we don’t make our client’s lives easier, then we are not doing our job.
+Speak simply, explain thoroughly, listen fully, respond promptly and break the standard workflow when needed.
+If we don’t make our clients' lives easier, then we are not doing our job.

-This quote has changed our business.
-Often, we get caught up in what we do, the achievements we make for our customers, and the great services we offer them.
-However, in the process of completing great work, it’s easy to forget what matters most – the customer.
-Great customer service is about making the customer feel satisfied and feelas if they made the right decision when they chose our company to solve their problem.
+This customer service quote has changed our business.
+Often, we get caught up in what we do, the achievements we make for our customers and the great services we offer them.
+However, in the process of completing great work, it’s easy to forget what matters most: the customer.
+Great customer service is about making the customer feel satisfied and feel as if they made the right decision when they chose our company to solve their problem.
 In every customer service case, even when we disagree with a customer’s point of view, we seek to make them feel as if we are on their side and that we are committed to helping them.

 Potential and existing customers are easily annoyed by generic customer service scripts.
-Most customers, especially new ones, have already done a lot of research before contacting a company, and when they finally reach out, they want their specific questions answered straight away.
-When a customer service team member starts asking unrelated questions, such as a customer’s date of birth to pull up the account, the process leaves the customer impatient and ready to look for service elsewhere.
-For example, if you are working at a tire store, and you get an inquiry for a certain type of tire, answering this question will not only give you permission to delve further into your prospective customer’s wants and needs, but will also allow you to provide the very best service and offer the right product recommendations for that customer.
-It also tells the customer that the reason for these questions is to actually help them, making customers feel more like they’re part of a conversation rather than an inquisition.
+Most customers, especially new ones, have already done a lot of research before contacting a company.
+When they finally reach out, they want their specific questions answered straight away.
+When a customer service team member starts asking generic questions purely for the sake of pulling up an account, the customer leaves feeling impatient and ready to look for service elsewhere.
+Asking, "So that I can better serve you, do you mind if I ask a few questions?" will not only give you permission to delve further into your prospective customer’s wants and needs, but will also allow you to provide the very best service and offer the right product recommendations for that customer.
+It also tells the customer that the reason for these questions is to actually help them, making them feel more like they’re part of a conversation rather than an inquisition.

-Contrary to popular belief, "Show me the money!" is not the best quote in that movie.
+Contrary to popular belief, "Show me the money!" is not the best quote in Jerry Maguire.
 Even though we are creating brands, we are always doing it not only with people, but also for people.
 Clients hire us because they want to work with us, but they also know that our work is really for their customers—it’s all about building real, long-lasting relationships with people.

-When I’m adding to my customer service team, I look for people that think outside the box and will truly care about Azazie’s customers.
-By encouraging my stylists to imagine the customer as their best friend, it puts them in a mindset that immediately and instinctively makes them ask: “What would I do?”, “What can I do?”, and "How can I use this invaluable feedback to improve a service or product?”.
-It subconsciously improves their tone of voice (spoken or written), helps remind them that we are all human, and lets their creativity in coming up with information or solutions flow.
-It also encourages the customer to emulate this, provide information that helps us help them, and creates a loyal customer.
+When I’m adding to my customer service team, I look for people who think outside the box and will truly care about our customers.
+By encouraging my employees to imagine the customer as their best friend, it puts them in a mindset that immediately and instinctively makes them ask, "What would and can I do?" and "How can I use this invaluable feedback to improve a service or product?"
+It subconsciously improves their tone of voice (spoken or written), helps remind them that we are all human and lets their creativity in coming up with information or solutions flow.
+It also encourages the customer to provide us information that helps us help them and creates customer loyalty.